Calculate failure pressure of the corroded pipe according to Shell92 code.

 - d

-ultimate tensile strength (UTS) or specified minimum tensile strength (SMTS) as a characteristic of steel strength, [MPa].
-Type:
+- ultimate tensile strength (UTS) or specified minimum tensile strength (SMTS) as a characteristic of steel strength, [MPa].
+Type: - assert_double.

-measured maximum depth of the corroded area, [mm].
-Type:
+- measured maximum depth of the corroded area, [mm].
+Type: - assert_double.

-measured maximum longitudinal length of corroded area, [mm].
-Type:
+- measured maximum longitudinal length of corroded area, [mm].
+Type: - assert_double.

 Value